-In the Village and Gateway Districts, sidewalks no less than eight (8) feet wide shall be provided along the full length of a building along any façade that features a customer entrance.
+In the Community and Gateway Districts, sidewalks no less than eight (8) feet wide shall be provided along the full length of a building along any façade that features a customer entrance.
 Sidewalks no less than ten feet wide shall be provided along the full length of a retail building, with more than two tenant spaces or a gross size greater than 15,000 square feet, along any façade that features a customer entrance.
 Sidewalks no less than twelve feet wide shall be provided along the full length of a retail building, with more than three tenant spaces or a gross size greater than 40,000 square feet, along any façade that features a customer entrance.
 All such sidewalks, equal to or greater than ten feet wide shall feature landscape beds incorporated into the sidewalk.
 These beds shall not be wider than half the width of the sidewalk.

 Notwithstanding the requirements above, any sidewalk or path which is located back-of-curb, without a grass strip between the pedestrian facility and the curb, shall be concrete.

-The roadway identified as High Street on Exhibit “H” shall not allow for vehicular crossing of the median, but instead that portion of the roadway shall be a pedestrian mall featuring benches, streetlights, landscaping, and other pedestrian-friendly streetscape elements.
+The roadway identified as Plaza Street on Exhibit “H” shall not allow for vehicular crossing of the median, but instead that portion of the roadway shall be a pedestrian mall featuring benches, streetlights, landscaping, and other pedestrian-friendly streetscape elements.
 This area shall feature pavers instead of asphalt or concrete; however, this shall not be interpreted to prohibit concrete entirely.

 All truncated domes shall be black in color or as otherwise approved by the MSRB.